norman/friendly_id/Guide.md

 For slugged models, if the friendly_id text is `nil`, no slug will be created.
 This can be useful, for example, to only create slugs for published articles and avoid creating many slugs with sequences.
+Additionally if the slug resolves a blank string it will also be considered null and no slug will be created.
+In conjunction with `nullify_reserved_words` you can guarantee that slug creation will never raise an exception (you will just end up without a slug on those edge cases).

 For models that don't use slugs, this will make FriendlyId skip all its validations when the friendly_id text is `nil`.
 This can be useful, for